saikyun/janet-generate-structs/README.md

 # janet-generate-structs
 PoC for generating a bunch of C structs

-No dependencies should be needed, but the C compilation currently only works on linux (ubuntu).
+No dependencies other than `cc` should be needed, but the C compilation currently only works on linux (ubuntu).

 ## dependencies for example `trystuff.janet`